-Our body is composed of 60 percent water.
-Many of our major organs like skin, heart, kidneys, brain, muscles, etc., and their functions are dependent on adequate fluid presence.
-Water in our body helps in –
+Your body is composed of 60 per cent water.
+Many major organs like skin, heart, kidneys, brain, muscles, etc., and their functions are dependent on adequate fluid presence.
+Water in your body helps in (1)-

 - Growing cells